CSClubIIITDM/hacktoberfest-advanced/README.md

-# HacktoberFest 2022 [For 3rd year and above only]
+# HacktoberFest 2022 [For 3rd years and above only]
 **READ THE RULES FOR CONTRIBUTION CAREFULLY!
 Any PR (Pull Request) that violates rules will be marked SPAM.**

 A repository containing three areas to contribute -- Problem Solving (CP), Mini CTF and Web Dev.